differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-22-replacing-rabbitmq-with-nginx.md

   place.
 - If the backend process dies, that's not as important, since the cowboy handler can deal with that -- the handler returns 404 if the agent isn't running on the current server.
-- We ended up needing a redis replica on each nginx node, and had to be careful that those replicas couldn't be promoted.
+- We ended up needing a redis replica of the routing table on each nginx node, and had to be careful that those replicas couldn't be promoted.

 ## Incidents